We’re comparing the Sony a7C and Nikon Z50, two Mirrorless cameras from Sony and Nikon, respectively.

 Raw (NEF, 12/14-bit)

-The fact that the battery has longer endurance, that it is more compact, and that it supports USB 3.0 are all excellent touches.
-Given the size of today’s images and the need for 4K video, this seems like an absurd luxury.
+The fact that the battery has longer endurance is more compact, and supports USB 3.0 are all excellent touches.
+However, given the size of today’s images and the need for 4K video, this seems like an absurd luxury.